troyfigiel/monorepo/README.md

 I will need to use a tool like deploy-rs to deploy my configurations.
 I have a VPS and I do not want to always have to deploy by calling nixos-rebuild from an ssh connection.

-I am currently using home-manager as a NixOS module, but I would also like to be able to use home-manager on non-NixOS.
-This means I will need to separate out my home-manager config.
+Unfortunately, I have not found that poetry2nix is 100% effective.
+It often happens that I am missing some module or library and I don't know how to add it.
+My current workflow is to use a Dockerfile, which also works but is not as reproducible.

 Learning more about Nix:
 - Start using LUKS Disk Encryption